Internet Data Guide

 Data Availability: Urban vs Rural Areas

-In cities, the most common connections are fiber, cable, and DSL.
-Fiber internet plans typically come with unlimited data plans, meaning no ISP data caps.
+In cities, the most common connections are fiber internet, cable internet, and DSL internet.
+Fiber internet plans typically come with unlimited data.
 Cable and DSL plans are more likely to include data caps, though many urban providers offer upgrades to unlimited plans for an additional monthly fee.

 How Much Data Can I Get With Satellite Internet?

-Satellite internet is often the only option for rural locations.
-However, it's not ideal for heavy streaming or gaming data usage.
+Satellite internet is often the only option for rural locations, but it's not ideal for heavy streaming or gaming.
 HughesNet uses a soft data cap system that limits users to about 75 GB per month before speeds are reduced.
 Similarly, Viasat throttles speeds after users reach their plan's data allotment.

-While you can still access the internet after hitting your ISP data caps, activities like streaming or online gaming become difficult due to slower speeds.
-If your primary use is sending emails or browsing the web, this won't be an issue.
+While you can still access the internet after hitting your cap, activities like streaming or online gaming become difficult due to slower speeds.
+If your primary use is sending emails or browsing the web, this won't be a significant issue.

-For households relying on satellite internet, it's crucial to select data-friendly plans and monitor your internet data usage carefully.
-Take advantage of bonus zone hours or unlimited data plans if your provider offers them to maximize your monthly data usage without hitting ISP data caps.
+For households relying on satellite internet, it's crucial to select data-friendly plans and monitor your usage carefully.
+Take advantage of bonus zone hours — typically 2 a.m. to 8 a.m. — if your provider offers them.
+HughesNet, for example, provides 50 GB of bonus data per month during these off-peak hours.

 Adjust Your Video Streaming Quality

 Streaming data usage varies drastically by quality.
-Streaming movies in HD on Netflix uses about three times more data than SD streaming, while 4K UHD can consume seven times the amount.
-Adjusting your quality settings can help you stay within ISP data caps.
+HD uses about three times more data than SD, while 4K UHD can consume seven times the amount.
+Adjusting quality settings is the easiest way to stay within your data cap.

 How to change streaming quality on Netflix: